A series of stimulating sessions that address topical workplace issues

 So what are the ideal conditions for good productivity?
 The design of the workplace can certainly impact productivity.
 Places for different types of work, including distraction-free zones, seem to come out on top.

 Importantly, comfort will have a big impact on productivity too.
-That is why we offer installation, set-up and training services to ensure chairs and workstations are used correctly.
+That is why we offer chairs and workstations are used correctly.

 Could plants make a difference to productivity?